 To accomplish this, “A People Called to Love” provides video interviews, Bible study guides, and essays for people to reflect on how the Christian life is lived out in our daily, public walks of life.
 Each session (eight in all) revolves around biblical and theological reflection on the topic, and an interview with a Christian who is living out that topic in daily life and work.
 The essays provide deeper background for every topic to prepare group leaders and for further study.
 “A People Called to Love” is geared for congregational Bible studies, small groups, and classrooms, and is available free of charge.

-The videos, essays, and Bible studies can be downloaded at the links below.
-DVDs can be ordered at the Seminary’s online store.
+The videos, essays and Bible studies can be viewed or downloaded at the links below.

 “A People Called to Love” is generously funded by Biblical Charity Continuing Education, part of the Biblical Charity Institute.